marc2332/bliss/doc/docs/beacon_object.md

 # Linked Yaml config file with settings

-Behavior of parameters of objects used in BLISS is a subtle entanglement of *configuration* (YAML file), *in-memory configuration* and *settings* (Redis database).
+The behavior of object parameters used in BLISS is a subtle entanglement of *configuration* (YAML file), *in-memory configuration* and *settings* (Redis database).

-**BeaconObject** helper aims to standardize and to simplify management of parameters in BLISS objects usage.
+The **BeaconObject** helper aims to standardize and to simplify parameter management in BLISS objects usage.

-## `BeaconObject`
+##`BeaconObject`

-This mechanism is based on `bliss.config.beacon_object.BeaconObject` class.
+This mechanism is based on the `bliss.config.beacon_object.BeaconObject` class.

-A new BLISS object must inherit from `BeaconObject` class and a **beacon configuration node** be passed as first argument.
+A new BLISS object must inherit the `BeaconObject` class and have a **beacon configuration node**  passed as first argument.

 ```python
 [...]